 The results show that the respondents understand their responsibility to report suspected ADRs.
 There is some confusion about the basis of this responsibility; whilst most respondents correctly understood the guidance in the RCVS Code of Professional Conduct, many also incorrectly believed there was a legal requirement to report.
-This is interesting in the context of countries who have moved to make ADR reporting a legal requirement for veterinary professionals as it suggests such moves may not dramatically alter reporting behaviour (23)(13).
+This finding is interesting in the context of countries who have moved to make ADR reporting a legal requirement for veterinary professionals as it could be interpreted in two ways.
+One way to interpret the results is that they suggest such moves may not dramatically alter reporting behaviour, as shown elsewhere (13).
+A second is that the respondents are biased towards a view that reporting is a legal requirement and because of this (erroneous) belief they are more engaged with their professional responsibilities in this area that the profession in general.
+As more countries are moving toward mandating reporting, it will be interesting to see whether this influences reporting rates.

 There seemed to be some uncertainty regarding which organisation different types of ADRs (i.e. serious, non-serious or human reactions) and SLEE events should be reported to.
 Similar to De Briyne et al. (9) the three main barriers to reporting were the ADR being known (already in the product literature), uncertainty about whether the ADR was caused by the product, and the ADR being non-serious.
 These factors have also been identified as barriers to ADR reporting in human healthcare (14–16).
 In the veterinary setting, current guidance is that reporters can choose whether to report to the VMD or to the MAH and that professionals are encouraged to submit a report in all three of these instances.
 Improving pharmacovigilance education to include a description of the statistical processes employed to account for false positives may help to improve reporting rates where causality is not clear.
 In addition to this, highlighting the role that reporting non-serious and known events plays in determining accurate product safety profiles may help to overcome these barriers to reporting.
+A simplified method for reporting common AEs may also help to increase reporting of these events, which in turn could increase confidence in the AE frequencies reported in the product information.

+It is likely that there is a difference in how event seriousness is perceived by pet owners, clinicians and regulators.
+Interestingly, a recent change in EU guidance means that serious and non-serious reports are processed in the same manner.
+In the UK, the Veterinary Medicines Regulations are currently being reviewed.
+This presents an opportunity to consider whether such a move would also be beneficial in the UK by removing confusion for reporters to make it so that all AEs should be reported.

+This survey also suggests that some reporters chose to report both to the VMD and MAH, and that veterinary nurses are more likely to do this.
+Whilst there are processes in place to identify duplicates it should be noted that this represents a duplication in effort on the part of the veterinary professional.
+It is recognised that many veterinary professionals will seek advice from the MAH and not realise that the MAH will in turn report this as an AE to the VMD.
+In this instance, MAHs are best placed to confirm to veterinary professionals when a report will be submitted to the VMD to make the process more efficient.
+Improved sign posting both on the VMD webpage and by MAH’s might reduce this duplication.